SynapseWeb/PyReconstruct/readme.md

 PyReconstruct is an actively maintained, extensible version of **RECONSTRUCT** written entirely in Python.
 We are currently in alpha testing, but we are happy to make the program available now.

-Instructions on installing and running PyReconstruct can be found in this repo's wiki by clicking the wiki button above.

 If you have any questions, please do not hesitate to send us a message:

 -   Julian Falco: julian.falco@utexas.edu